-Summon Accessibility Options from Anywhere in Mac OS X Instantly
+How to See Accessibility Options in Mac OS X Instantly from Anywhere with a Keystroke

-Mac OS X makes it easier and faster than ever to access and tweak Accessibility Options from anywhere on the Mac.
+Mac OS X makes it easier and faster than ever to access and tweak Accessibility Options from anywhere on the Mac, thanks to a new keyboard shortcut.

 To access the quick Accessibility options panel in any modern version of Mac OS X, just hit Command+Option+F5 and a preference window will instantly appear that allows you to adjust commonly used Accessibility features.

-The settings list includes enabling zoom from keyboard or scrolling, enabling and disabling VoiceOver, toggles for sticky keys, slow keys, and mouse keys, contrast adjustments, and the ability to toggle screen inversion on and off.
+The Accessibility Options panel settings list includes enabling zoom from keyboard or scrolling, enabling and disabling VoiceOver, toggles for sticky keys, slow keys, and mouse keys, contrast adjustments, and the ability to toggle screen inversion on and off.

 You can also launch the main Accessibility Options preference panel from the window, and clicking either Done or outside of the window makes it go away.